mikemwai/repairpal/README.md

 - Open Android Studio.
 - Click on `File`, then `New`, and then `Project from Version Control`.
-- In the URL field, enter
+- In the URL field, enter:
 ```sh
   https://github.com/mikemwai/repairpal.git
 ```